 The PEI Experience

-Outside of instructional time, attendees will have the opportunity to participate in authentic Island experiences, such as a lobster supper, a storytelling bonfire, Mi’kmaq traditional storytelling and blessing, a local craft brewery tour, and a traditional PEI beach experience.
+Outside of instructional time, attendees will have the opportunity to participate in authentic Island experiences, such as a lobster supper, walking tour of Charlottetown, Mi’kmaq traditional storytelling and blessing, a local craft brewery tour, and a traditional PEI beach experience.
 Networking among participants, facilitators, and presenters will be an integral component of Wild Threads.

 Wild Threads will take place from August 22-25, 2019.